 Jalapeno peppers taste a lot like a serrano pepper, but are not as hot or spicy.
 Roasted or grilled jalapenos are richer and slightly smoky.
 If you leave the seeds and flesh, they will be a little spicy, but removing the white flesh and seeds removes most of the heat.

 This easy stuffed jalapeno peppers recipe is made in only 25 minutes.
 You can even prep part of the filling in advance.
 Bake the bacon and other ingredients in the oven.
 Set aside until you are ready to finish the recipe.
 You can even store in a sealed container in the refrigerator until you are ready to combine with the cheese and remaining ingredients.
 Prepping ahead saves time when grilling.
 You can prep ahead and then grill these cream cheese stuffed jalapenos while camping.

 Grilled stuffed jalapeños are the perfect appetizer or snack!
 If you’re looking to create an entire meal with grilled recipes, try our grilled asparagus, grilled Mexican corn on the cob, or grilled lobster tail.
-We also really love this grilled chicken and asparagus pesto pasta salad and sriracha grilled chicken thighs.
+We also really love this grilled lemon pepper chicken and sriracha grilled chicken thighs.